mostafaelamin/SmartTrafficSim/README.md

 ## Overview

-**TrafficFlowGame** is a simulation that models vehicles — including cars, trucks, and ambulances — moving within a traffic environment.
+**TrafficFlowGame** is a simulation that models vehicles: including cars, trucks, and ambulances (moving within a traffic environment).
-The project emphasizes **software design principles** and **object-oriented architecture**, showcasing strong fundamentals in Java development such as:
+The project emphasizes software design principles and object-oriented architecture, showcasing strong fundamentals in Java development such as:

 - Inheritance and polymorphism
 - Interface-driven design